 As much as I would like to read this story just as a story, I can’t treat it as I would any other novel.
 I already have a husband and reading some other romance story as if it could change my own, will leave me confused with my own reality.
-I am not one to read the scriptures without the longing for God to speak and minister to me beyond the beauty of story.
+I am not one to read the scriptures without the longing for God to speak and minister to me beyond the beauty of the story.
 I am too aware of my need to hear the voice of Jesus speaking and looking for ways his words will nourish my soul.

 Sure, I could write 10 things to look for in your Boaz or 10 wise things to position a single girl to do to get ‘the one’.
 This blog is what God is saying to me not the singles in my life so I have to stick to that.
-I have have found already found my ‘mr right for me’, the one-in-a-million; possible perfect-for-me guys.
+I have already found my ‘mr right for me’, the one-in-a-million possible perfect-for-me guys.
 Instead of finding the one, I have spent the past 16 years working hard to be one with someone who is so incredibly different to me that being one is almost impossible without God’s help.
 For the select few who may be reading Ruth needing a promise about their Boaz, the reality is that God may speak but this story (on a purely romantic level) may mean that Boaz was probably already married and Ruth would likely be number 2.
 No, that doesn’t work for me either and in our culture and in 2015 it would also illegal!
 It does however tell to me see the providence of God in my own story.
 Despite there being so many differences, it helps me see the ‘just so happened’ in my own life including how God put Steve and I together.

 Then Boaz spoke to Ruth: “Listen, my daughter.
 From now on don’t go to any other field to glean—stay right here in this one.
 And stay close to my young women.
 Watch where they are harvesting and follow them.
 And don’t worry about a thing; I’ve given orders to my servants not to harass you.
 When you get thirsty, feel free to go and drink from the water buckets that the servants have filled.”